Flangvik/ProCheat/readme.md

 # ProCheat
 Let's take CS:GO Pro scene as a reference, if you have been following the scene for some while ,you have definitely seen these insane,out-of the world, shaky and "locking" type kill's once in the while.
-We all define this as the result of XK hours of gameplay, pure intuition or just luck.
+We all define this as the result of X * K/hours of gameplay, pure intuition or just luck.
 But could it be more?
 How hard could it be to cheat on stage at a professional level?